Much more than just a substitute term for the traditional appraisal process, Performance Management has a far broader scope.

-Twelve months is a long time in business, yet many organisations operating a traditional appraisal model will happily leave it this long to provide any genuine feedback to their staff – often stunting an employee’s potential, to the detriment of both the individual and the business.
+Twelve months is a long time in business, yet many will happily leave it this long to provide any genuine feedback to their staff.
+This often stunts an employee’s potential, to the detriment of both the individual and the business.

 An approach which provides ongoing, genuine and consistent support for employee development and growth – even before they join the business.